 1. Building a QUALITY Website

-This is an obvious place to start - when a business decides to go online, the first challenge they have is building the best Website they can.
-Most small businesses start looking for professional Web designers who make Sites that look aesthetically pleasing and navigate properly.
-These are both very important things to look for in a Website, but they are just the tip of the iceberg when it comes to quality Website design.
-Bluleadz goes about building Websites that not only look great and function flawlessly, but are also designed to perform well for business - i.e. gaining clients and making money.
-We utilize an arsenal of Hubspot Inbound Marketing tools to bring highly targeted Web traffic to a client's Website and convert them into leads and customers.
+This is an obvious place to start - when a business decides to go online, the first challenge they have is building the best website possible.
+Most small businesses start looking for professional web designers, who can make sites that both look pleasing aesthetically and navigate properly.
+This is extremely significant considering business metrics are greatly affected within the first-glance of your site.
+In fact, “46% of people say a website’s design is their number one criterion for determining the credibility of a company”(Business2Community).
+Although these are very important things to look for in a website, they are just the tip of the iceberg when it comes to quality website design.

 2. Creating Valuable Content

-Once a small business has a Website, the challenge becomes creating valuable content that will attract Web traffic that is interested in (and searching for) your products and services.
-Creating content that is valuable to your niche is a challenge, because it takes specific skills - mostly writing, but also video, design, speaking, etc. It takes a great deal of time and expertise to create high quality content, and not all small business owners have this time or skills to invest.
-Overcoming this challenge usually involves hiring professionals to create content for you.
-In fact, one of the biggest components of our business here at Bluleadz is creating content for our clients.
+Once a small business has a website, the challenge then becomes generating valuable content, which will attract visitors that are interested in (and searching for) your products and services.
+Creating content that is valuable to your niche industry can be a challenge, as it utilizes a specific skillset.
+An advanced writing ability is the most essential but video content is becoming increasingly beneficial in reaching viewers, as the Internet continues to grow and transform.
+It takes a great deal of time and expertise to create high quality content and not all small business owners have the capability to invest in doing so.

 3. Growing an Audience via Social Media